 We can accept an application if we receive it on the child's third birthday, or before the day of their 18th birthday.

-2 - Ask a health or social care professional to apply for a wish for you
+2 - Ask a health, social care or educational professional to apply for a wish for you

-You'll no doubt be speaking to a variety of health or social care professionals during the course of your child's treatment and you can ask any of the professionals in our list below to make a referral on your child's behalf.
+You'll no doubt be speaking to a variety of health or social care professionals during the course of your child's treatment and be liaising with educational professionals such as a teacher on a regular basis.
+You can ask any of the professionals in our list below to make a referral on your child's behalf.

-3 - Direct your health or social care professional to our website
+3 - Direct your health, social care or educational professional to our website

-Your health or social care professional can submit an application on the Make-A-Wish UK website.
+Your health, social care or educational professional can submit an application on the Make-A-Wish UK website.
 It’s the fastest and easiest way to apply.

 Definition of Health and Social Care Professionals